Zabrimus/vdr-jonglisto/README.md

 ### Nashorn integration
 For determining the routing of the SVDRP commands and modifying remote timers timer requests, the Java Nashorn library (javascript) is integrated.
 Samples could be found in folder samples.

+### SVDRP console
+It is possible to send a SVDRP command to all configured VDR instances and see the result.

 ### Build instructions